-If you just moved into a new place with a washer and dryer hookup but no appliance, you can tell by the outlet.
-Gas dryers run on electricity — to do things like power the lights and turn the drum — but heat with gas.
-The outlet should look pretty typical, and there will be a capped off gas line in the vicinity.
-If the outlet is larger — it may have three or four holes for prongs — and you don’t see a gas line, chances are you’ve got an electric setup, which runs on 240 volts.
+If you just moved into a new place with a washer and dryer hookup but no appliances, you can tell by simply looking at the outlet.
+Gas dryers run on electricity to do things like power the lights and turn the drum, but they heat with gas.
+So, the outlet should look pretty typical, and there will be a capped off gas line in the vicinity.
+If the outlet is larger — it may have three or four holes for prongs — and you don’t see a gas line, chances are you’ve got an electric setup (which typically runs on 240 volts).
 You can snap a picture of the outlet and bring it with you to the appliance store, and they should be able to confirm for you.

-Both types use heat, air, and tumbling to get your clothes dry.
-The airflow and tumbling go hand-in-hand.
+Both types — gas and electric — use heat, air, and tumbling to get your clothes dry.
+The airflow and tumbling go hand in hand.
 While electric dryers use a heating element, gas dryers have a gas burner.
-In the former, an electric current travels through the heating coil, building up electrons and heating up the metal and in turn, the air.
+In the former, electric current travels through the heating coil, building up electrons and heating up the metal, and in turn, the air.
 The heated air is then sent into the drum via a blower or fan.

 How about a vent?

 Both electric and gas dryers get vented to the outside, thanks to the moist, lint-filled air they expel.
-Otherwise, you could find yourself with a mildewy basement, not to mention lots of particulates in the air.
-In addition, the vent on a gas dryer exhausts out the products of combustion, which you also don’t’ want to breathe.
-Ventless electric models are often found in apartments, because they don’t need to exhaust the air outside.
-First, the air is heated by a condenser then travels to the drum and starts evaporating the water from the wet clothes.
-It returns to the condenser for a cool down, and while the the moisture condenses and travels down the drain or into a chamber that later needs to be emptied by the user, the air gets reheated and returns to the drum to start the cycle over again.
-It’s more efficient energy-wise but takes longer than the vented process.
-Still, if your condo doesn’t have the conventional laundry hookups, it’s the only way to go.
+Otherwise, you could find yourself with a mildew-filled laundry room, not to mention lots of fluff particles in the air you’re breathing.
+In addition, the vent on a gas dryer exhausts out the products of combustion, which you also don’t want to inhale.
+Ventless electric models are often found in apartments because they don’t need to exhaust the air outside.
+Many of these models are compact, but there are full-size ventless dryers available, like the Whirlpool Duet.